 The IRS believes in a mandatory competency standard for federal tax return preparers.
 To this end, legislation continues to be the priority of the IRS.
-The Annual Filing Season Program recognizes the efforts of unenrolled return preparers to improve their professional competency through continuing education.
-Anyone with a PTIN can prepare a federal tax return, but for those preparers with a PTIN who also work to ready themselves for the filing season through educational efforts, the program affords them a level of differentiation from the rest of the marketplace.
+The Annual Filing Season Program recognizes the efforts of unenrolled return preparers who improve their professional competency through continuing education.
+Anyone with a PTIN can prepare a federal tax return.
+However, some preparers with a PTIN work to ready themselves for the filing season through educational efforts, The program differentiates these preparers from the rest of the marketplace.

-Becoming a Annual Filing Season Program participant offers you two main benefits:
+Benefits of Becoming a Annual Filing Season Program participant

-- Representing clients before the IRS – Beginning in 2016, there were changes to the representation rights of return preparers.
+- Representing clients before the IRS.
+The representation rights of return preparers were changed beginning in 2016.
 Attorneys, CPAs, and enrolled agents will continue to be the only tax professionals with unlimited representation rights.
-However, PTIN holders without an AFSP – Record of Completion or other professional credential will not be allowed to represent clients before the IRS.
-AFSP participants can represent clients whose returns they prepared and signed, but only before revenue agents, customer service representatives, and similar IRS employees, including the Taxpayer Advocate Service.
+PTIN holders who did not have professional credentials, will not be allowed to represent clients before the IRS.
+AFSP participants, however, can represent clients whose returns they prepared and signed.
+This includes representation before revenue agents, customer service representatives, and similar IRS employees, including the Taxpayer Advocate Service.

 To obtain an Annual Filing Season Program – Record of Completion a return preparer must obtain 18 hours of continuing education from an IRS-approved CE Provider.
 The hours must include: